ory/k8s/docs/helm/hydra-maester.md

 ## Configuration

 - `enabledNamespaces` defines the namespaces in which instances of `oauth2clients.hydra.ory.sh/v1alpha1` CR can be created.
 By default, users are allowed to create CR instances only in the controller's native namespace.
+- `deployment.podLabels` permit to set custom additional labels on hydra-maester controller pod.
+- `job.podLabels` permit to set custom additional labels on hydra-maester job init-crd pod (which setup crd on cluster).

 You can set the values in the `values.yaml` file or using the `--set` syntax of Helm during chart installation.